marcinjak9/apical.org-gatsby/content/pages/la-piattaforma.md

             monthly: nessun
             setupFee: nessun
             title: Apical Starter
-        title: Choose your Apical plan
+        title: >-
+          Join Apical, try all the features and decide with us the best plan for your business
         titleCenter: true
       it:
         cta: